BigSweetPotatoStudio/HyperChat/README.md

 ## Features

-Chat that supports the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a protocol similar to OpenAI, compatible with the `Claude Desktop` configuration.
-Supports `Client` hot loading, restart, and disable.
+Supports Chat with the [MCP](https://modelcontextprotocol.io/introduction) protocol, using a similar protocol to OpenAI, compatible with `Claude Desktop` configuration.
+Supports `Client` hot reloading, restarting, and disabling.

 ### MCP: